Lunik/ansible_role_coredns/README.md

 This section explain how to configure the [CoreDNS acl plugin][coredns-acl-plugin] using the `coredns_acls` variable.
 A CoreDNS `acl` define who can/can't make DNS queries through the CoreDNS instance.

-Each `acl` if defined with the following attributes :
+Each `acl` is defined with the following attributes :

 | Attribute | Type   | Description |
 |:---------:|:------:|:------------|